evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 500 km (311 miles), with an energy consumption rate of 20.0 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 100 kW.
-Charging from 0% to 100% takes approximately 97 minutes, while a more typical charging scenario from 10% to 80% takes 60 minutes with an average charging speed at 70 kW.
+Charging from 0% to 100% takes approximately 97 minutes, while a more typical charging scenario from 10% to 80% takes 60 minutes with an average charging speed of 70 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 15% to 83%.
 This results in an effective charging speed, including time lost, of 65 kW, with each charging session taking about 63 minutes and 34 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 10 hours and 38 minutes.
 This journey would require two charging stops from 10% to 85%, with a total charging time of 139 minutes.